quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Stream can be independently open and closed, gracefully or by error.
-If a critical stream for the application is closed, the application can generate respective error messages on the application layer to inform the other end or the higher layer and eventually indicate quic to reset the connection.
+If a critical stream for the application is closed, the application can generate respective error messages on the application layer to inform the other end or the higher layer and eventually indicate QUIC to reset the connection.
 QUIC, however, does not need to know which streams are critical, and does not provide an interface to exceptional handling of any stream.
 There are special streams in QUIC that are used for control on the QUIC connection, however,